zhanglin010/Edge_of_Chaos_Optimality/README.md

 ## Description

-This repository is to accompany paper:[Optimal Machine Intelligence at the Edge of Chaos](https://arxiv.org/abs/1909.05176).
+This repository is to accompany paper: [Optimal Machine Intelligence at the Edge of Chaos](https://arxiv.org/abs/1909.05176).

 ## Prerequisites